VEGA for Programmers

 }

-For a 15-bit mode (0x110), the layout is X1R5G5B5: pack as ((red >> 3) << 10) | ((green >> 3) << 5) | (blue >> 3).
-Read DISP_BPP and the mode's color masks (VBE 4F01h) rather than assuming the format.
+A 15-bit mode (0x110) has the layout X1R5G5B5.
+Pack it as ((red >> 3) << 10) | ((green >> 3) << 5) | (blue >> 3).
+Read DISP_BPP and the color masks of the mode (VBE 4F01h).
+Do not assume the format.

-Filling a rectangle
+How to fill a rectangle

 /* (verified) */